 Using a chair is a fun way to spice things up while being in a position similar to others.
 You are once again in a seated position on top of your partner, but you'll move your legs to the floor to assist in slow movements.
 This shouldn't be confused with reverse cowgirl, as you should stay face-to-face and close with your partner to achieve the intimacy you're seeking.
 Keep your chests close, your hands always exploring each other's bodies, and use slow, intentional movements.

 The greatest benefit of this position is the receiver's ability to control motions and depth of penetration.
 There's also more room for adjustments and experimentation opportunities when exploring this sex position and adding your own spin to it.
 Not to mention, the chair position is excellent for its accessibility in almost every room of the house (and other places).
-Use a stationary chair like a kitchen chair, or one of your best desk chairs, so long as it locks into place and the arms don't get in the way.
+Use a stationary chair like a kitchen chair or a desk chair so long as the latter locks into place and the arms don't get in the way.